knowledge-computing/sigspatial-cup-2023/README.md

 ### DeepLabv3+
 **Directory** `./models/DeepLabv3Plus/`

-**Model Weights**
-    - You can download the model weights from [HERE](https://drive.google.com/file/d/10CxDd_ZUCrLriYQ0bNU16XfphITb043q/view?usp=sharing).
-Please make sure to place the weights under the `weight/` directory.
+**Model Weights** You can download the model weights from [HERE](https://drive.google.com/file/d/10CxDd_ZUCrLriYQ0bNU16XfphITb043q/view?usp=sharing).
+Please make sure to place the weights under `weight/` directory.

 **Environment Setup** <br>
 - The model is trained with python 3.8 and CUDA 11.3
 - To install the environment in conda, run `conda install pytorch==1.10.0 torchvision==0.11.0 torchaudio==0.10.0 cudatoolkit=11.3 -c pytorch -c conda-forge`, then `pip install -r requirements.txt ` <br>

 **How to run** <br>
 - To modify configuration file ./configs/config.yml <br>
-    - `base_path'` : the root directory of image and mask folder. <br>
+    - `base_path'` : the root directory of image and mask folder <br>
     - `region_txt_base_path` : the directory of txt files indicating positive and negative samples, named as `train_pos.txt`, `train_neg.txt`, `test.txt` (if exists) <br>
     - `save_res_path`: the directory to the segmentation results <br><br>
 - To train the model, run `python main.py -c configs/config.yml --train`<br>